Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 - Fresno State and its opponents have gone over the current 51-point total in seven of 10 games this season.

-- New Mexico's games have gone over 51 points in just one opportunity this season.
+- New Mexico and its opponents have combined to score more than 51 points in one game this season.

-- The two teams combine to average 47.2 points per game, 3.8 less than the over/under in this contest.
+- The two teams combine to score 47.2 points per game, 3.8 less than the over/under in this contest.

-- This contest's total is 2.2 points more than the 48.8 these two squads combine to allow per game this season.
+- These two squads combine to surrender 48.8 points per game, 2.2 fewer than this contest's over/under.

-- The average total in Bulldogs games this season is 59.5, 8.5 points above Saturday's total of 51.
+- The Bulldogs and their opponents have scored an average of 59.5 points per game in 2021, 8.5 more than Saturday's total.

 Fresno State Stats and Trends